atom-sw/fauxpy-experiments/first_round_selection/README.md

 contains those bugs in BugsInPy for which the computed ground truth is empty.
 This file is used at step 6 to exclude such cases from the experiments.

+Another file generated at this phase is [predicate_bug_info.json](predicate_bug_info.json) that contains information about which bugs are predicate bugs.
+We use this file also at the metric computation phase.

 ## Step 5: Counting loc, number of functions, and number of modules